Burning the Ground

-"Burning the Ground" is the 20th single by English new wave band Duran Duran, released in December 1989.
-It was created as a stand-alone single to promote the compilation album Decade.
-Its music video was included on the band's audiovisual compilation Greatest, released in 1999 (VHS) and 2003 (DVD).
-The song is essentially a megamix of Duran Duran's history, featuring snippets of all of the band's hits from the previous 10 years.
+"Burning the Ground" is a song by the English pop rock band Duran Duran, released on 4 December 1989 as a stand-alone single to promote the compilation album Decade.
+The song is a megamix of Duran Duran's history created by producer John Jones, featuring snippets of the band's biggest hits from the previous decade into a new piece of music.
+However, the track was not included on the Decade album itself.